 Unlike the gorilla tracking in Bwindi, Kibale chimpanzee trekking is rather softer and less physically demanding.
 The forest landscape is generally a gentle slope, so you won't be hiking a lot.
 There are two chimpanzee tracking sessions, at 8 am and 11 am and we plan to be on the former so that we have enough time to drive to Kampala/ Entebbe afterward.
 Typically, we locate the chimps by listening for their pant-hooting calls, then hustle to the area from which they are calling.
-We get to observe them as they feed in fruiting trees, lounge, and socialise with each other, or even, occasionally hunt.
+We get to observe them as they feed in fruiting trees, lounge, and socialize with each other, or even, occasionally hunt.

-Chimpanzee tracking in Kibale is set yo reward you more compared to other African forests because of the richer biodiversity in the park.
+Chimpanzee tracking in Kibale is set to reward you more compared to other African forests because of the richer biodiversity in the park.
 It is inhabited by three large communities of chimps, each numbering more than 100 individuals.
 Each community has a complicated social structure.
 The big adult males dominate the group and defend the community territory against incursions by male outsiders; the females usually wander in small family groups.

 If all goes well, you can as well expect more than 11 other primates species encounters in Kibale black and white colobus monkeys, L’Hoest monkeys, grey-cheeked mangabey, red-tailed monkeys, bushbabies, and pottos.
 Also, the many bird species like the yellow-spotted nicator, rumped tinker bird, little greenbul, green breasted pitta, the crowned eagle, black bee-eater keep the forest lively as you go about the chimpanzee trekking.
-Be keen on this walk for unexpected encounters of the other species of mammals like elephants in the jungle.
+Be keen on this walk for unexpected encounters with the other species of mammals like elephants in the jungle.

 We shall end the Uganda gorilla tracking chimpanzee trek tour with our return drive to Entebbe Airport or Kampala city if you are not planning on flying out today.
-This route travels through breathtaking scenery and delightfully rolling plantations, some of the best in Uganda, arriving Kampala in the early evening.
+This route travels through breathtaking scenery and delightfully rolling plantations, some of the best in Uganda, arriving in Kampala in the early evening.